Sistani Persians

-The Sistani Persians (فارسهای سیستانی) (also known as the Sistanis, Sajestani, and historically referred to Sagzi) are a branch of the Persian people who mainly live in Iranian Sistan in southeastern Iran.
+The Sistani Persians (فارسهای سیستانی) (also known as the Sistanis, Sajestani, and historically referred to Sagzi) are a branch of Persians who mainly live in Iranian Sistan in southeastern Iran.

-They inhabit the northern parts of Sistan and Balouchistan province.
+They inhabit the northern parts of Sistan and Baluchistan province.
 In recent decades, many Sistani people have also migrated to other parts of Iran, such as the provinces of Tehran and Golestan in northern Iran.
 Sistanis speak a dialect of Persian known as Sistani.

 Etymology

 Sistanis derive their name from Sakastan ("the land of the Saka").
 The Sakas were a Scythian tribe migrated to the Iranian Plateau.
 The more ancient Old Persian name of the region – prior to Saka dominance – was Zaranka or Drangiana ("waterland").
 This older form is also the root of the name Zaranj, capital of the Afghan Nimruz Province.
 The Drangians were listed among the peoples ruled by the legendary King Ninus before the Achaemenids.
 Its people were Zoroastrian.
 Sistan had a very strong connection with Zoroastrianism and during Sassanid times Lake Hamun was one of two pilgrimage sites for followers of that religion.
 In Zoroastrian tradition, the lake is the keeper of Zoroaster's seed and just before the final renovation of the world, three maidens will enter the lake, each then giving birth to the saoshyans who will be the saviours of mankind at the final renovation of the world.

 In the Shahnameh, Sistan is also referred to as Zabulistan, after the region in the eastern part of present-day Afghanistan.
 In Ferdowsi's epic, Zabulistan is in turn described to be the homeland of the mythological hero Rostam.